-- Dr. Nazem’s primary research interests are focused on the identification of underlying processes associated with the acquired capability to enact lethal self-injury, with a secondary interest in the association between sleep disorders and suicide risk.
-Dr. Nazem has also conducted studies examining the association between suicidal behaviors and factors such as TBI, chronic pain, and incarceration.
-In addition to her research, Dr. Nazem is overseeing the national efforts behind the development of suicide postvention resources for the VA and is a consultant for the VA Suicide Risk Management Consultation Program and a member of the Rocky Mountain MIRECC Suicide Prevention Consultation Service.
-She serves on both the Denver Internship Training Committee and the MIRECC Post-Doctoral Training Committee where she supervises and mentors interns and fellows.
+- In addition to her research, Dr. Nazem is overseeing the national efforts behind the development of suicide postvention resources for the VA and is a consultant for the VA Suicide Risk Management Consultation Service, where she specializes in older adult and suicide postvention consultation.
+She serves on both the Rocky Mountain Regional VAMC Internship Training Committee and the MIRECC Post-Doctoral Training Committee where she supervises and mentors interns and fellows.
 Dr. Nazem also holds an academic appointment with the Departments of Psychiatry and Physical Medicine and Rehabilitation at the University of Colorado School of Medicine.
-She currently serves as a research cohort mentor for the Physical Medicine and Rehabilitation residents.

 - Year of Licensure: 2015

-- Clinical and Research Interests: Suicide risk assessment and consultation; Posttraumatic Stress Disorder; Geropsychology; Acquired capability of suicide; Behavioral assessment of suicide; Sleep and suicide
+- Clinical and Research Interests: Suicide risk assessment and consultation; Suicide Postvention; Posttraumatic Stress Disorder; Geropsychology; Acquired capability of suicide; Behavioral assessment of suicide; Sleep and suicide